ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 There was no real change in the figures for the other tools in this category, with no real growth or decline seen.

 These results seem to indicate that TypeScript is the tool that most developers are looking into when it comes to this category of tooling.
-While still not known by a majority of developers, it's seeing steady growth year-on-year and it'll be interesting to see if this continues in the future.
+While still not known by a majority of developers, it is seeing steady growth year-on-year and it'll be interesting to see if this continues in the future.

 ---